apigee-labs/rapier/README.md

 Both the generated python code and the generated Javascript code rely on a library, whose primary purpose is to provide a superclass/prototype for common behaviors.
 For Python, the library is in the /py directory of the repository.
 For Javascript, it is in the /js directory.

-In the interests of honesty, I would have to say that the generated SDKs have not seen much testing or usage and are probalby best considered 'proof of concept' at this point.
+The generated SDKs have not seen much testing or usage and are probably best considered 'proof of concept' at this point.